Dijadiju/alx-low_level_programming/0x00-hello_world/README.md

 4. Hello, puts
    Writes a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line using puts instead of printf adn returning the value 0.

+5. Hello, printf
+   Writes a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+Using the printf function and returning a 0.